diezcami/arctic-fox-theme/_posts/2020-03-05-jure-sanguinis.md

 For translations, i'm currently looking into getting that done of Fiverr thanks to the info in the [Dual US-Italian Citizenship Facebook group](https://m.facebook.com/groups/23386646249/permalink/10155484576601250/).

-## Nov 2020
+## Early Nov 2020

 There are two more documents I needed from Massachusetts pre-1926 - my grandfather's birth certificate and my great-grandparent's marriage.
 For this I need to contact the [Massachusetts State Archives](https://www.sec.state.ma.us/arc/arcvitalrecords/vitalrecordsidx.htm).
 Luckily these docs are much cheaper (only $6) and can be conducted entirely over mail.
+I mailed them on November 3rd.

 Today I both mailed out the 9 MA documents I already had to get [apostilled](https://www.sec.state.ma.us/pre/precom/comidx.htm), while concurrently engaged with someone to provide Italian translations for those docs (tip: take scans of your docs as soon as you receive them - it's nice to have a digital copy!).

+## Late November 2020

+I received the two necessary records from the Massachusetts State Archives on Nov.
+21st.
+There is again a slight name discrepency (Luigi -> Louis), but everything else (dates, parent names) seem to be in order.

+This doc also confirms that my great-grandparents WERE married when my grandfather was born (this was some discrepency on online resources).
+I didn't know if that would be an issue, but now I don't need to even consider it.

 ### TBD